kuberig-io/kuberig/README.md

 ## Encryption support/setup

-KubeRig uses the [Google Tink](https://github.com/google/tink) in order to encrypt sensitive information.
+KubeRig uses the [Google Tink](https://github.com/google/tink) library in order to provide encryption support.

 If you prefix all sensitive filenames with `.plain.` and configure your .gitignore file properly by using the `initGitIgnore` task you can prevent yourself from committing sensitive information.
 But even then it requires a lot of rigor to not accidentally commit sensitive information.
 You have been warned!

 So before proceeding please run the `initGitIgnore` task and remember to prefix files that contain sensitive information with the `.plain.` prefix!

 You create an encryption key for every environment by using the `createEncryptionKey{Environment-name}Environment` task.
+We currently generate a AeadKeyTemplates.AES256_CTR_HMAC_SHA256 keyset.

 This will create a {environment-name}.keyset file in the `environment` directory.
 You should **NEVER EVER** commit the {environment-name}.keyset file.
 If you have used the `initGitIgnore` task this file will already get ignored.